 Example account structures

-- On the left is a 1-1-1 relationship for an accountHolder, a balanceAccount, and a paymentInstrument.
+- Example 1: 1-1-1 relationship for an accountHolder, a balanceAccount, and a paymentInstrument.

 Many of the actions and events within the Balance Platform API are asynchronous.
-Some of these events include processing payments and performing KYC checks on an account holder.
+These events include payments, captures, and refunds.
 You need to rely on notification webhooks to receive these events.

 An Issuing integration is incomplete without accepting and handling notifications.